 Especially when delivering bad news, it is best to explain the rationale behind the decision.
 Even if the situation is convoluted, try to find a way to explain it as clearly as possible.
 Be thoughtful, direct and avoid euphemisms, sugar coating and jargon.
 Straightforward answers build credibility and help employees better understand what is going on in the company.

 It builds trust with employees when you share corporate realities in understandable language.
 No reasonable employee expects a leader to have all the answers.
 However, all employees do want to be treated as respected partners who are capable of understanding complexities.

 To learn whether your communications are clear, ask a new employee or another neutral audience to review your past communications and give you feedback about whether they can understand what you meant to say.

-Personal vs. impersonal – Use “I,” “we” and “you” to give your communications a softer, more emotional connection.
+Use “I,” “we” and “you” to give your communications a warmer, more emotional connection.

-Meaningless words and phrases – Leverage, empower, synergy, paradigm were once perfectly good words that were rarely used.
+Leverage, empower, synergy, paradigm – these were once perfectly good words that were rarely used.
 Then they became popular in business language.
-Avoid using words that have been over-used or are so vague that your meaning is obscured.
+Too popular, in fact.
+That’s why it’s smart to avoid using words that have been over-used or are so vague that your meaning is obscured.

-Jargon and buzzwords – Much like teenage slang, business buzzwords tend to hold meaning only for a small audience, automatically creating those who “get it” and those who “don’t.”
-Avoid jargon to make sure everyone understands.
+At the same time, much like teenage slang, business buzzwords tend to hold meaning only for a small audience, automatically creating those who “get it” and those who “don’t.”
+Craft your message with everyone – your entire audience – in mind.

-Acronyms – All businesses use acronyms.
-Whether talking at a meeting or sending an email, make sure overuse of acronyms doesn’t make it hard for new hires or people from other departments to understand what you mean.
+Most industries use acronyms.
+Whether talking at a meeting or sending an email, make sure that the overuse of acronyms doesn’t make it hard for new hires or people from other departments to understand what you mean.

-So, the next time you want to tell employees the company needs their buy-in to leverage a paradigm shift that helps the company maximize its core competencies – stop.
-Take a deep breath and think about what you really need to say – then say it.
+The next time you want to tell employees the company needs their buy-in to leverage a paradigm shift that helps the company maximize its core competencies – stop.
+Take a deep breath and think about what you really need to say – then say it simply and clearly.